 Log Score

-All forecasts will be evaluated using the weighted observations pulled from the ILINet system for MMWR week 28 of 2019, and the logarithmic scoring rule will be used to measure the accuracy of the probability distribution of a forecast.
-If p is the set of probabilities for a given forecast, and pi is the probability assigned to the observed outcome i, the logarithmic score is: Sp,i=ln⁡(pi) For onset and peak week, the probability assigned to the correct bin (based on the weighted ILINet value) plus the probability assigned to the immediately preceding and proceeding bins will be summed to determine the probability assigned to the observed outcome.
-For example, if onset occurs during week 47, the probabilities assigned to bins 46-48 will be summed.
+Once initially published, ILINet values may change as additional reports are received or revised.
+The Epidata API includes weekly surveillance data as they were first published and in their most up-to-date version following backfilling (see “Data Sources” section below).
+All forecasts will be evaluated using the weighted observations pulled from the ILINet system for MMWR week 28 of 2020, and the logarithmic scoring rule will be used to measure the accuracy of the probability distribution of a forecast.
+If p is the set of probabilities for a given forecast, and pi is the probability assigned to the observed outcome i, the logarithmic score is: Sp,i=ln⁡(pi) For each forecast of each target, pi will be set to the probability assigned to the single bin containing the observed outcome (based on the rounded weighted ILINet value).
 If onset is never reached during the season, only the probability assigned to the bin for “none” will be scored.
-In the case of multiple peak weeks, the probability assigned to the bins containing each peak week and the respective preceding and proceeding bins will be summed.
+For the peak week target, in the case of multiple peak weeks, the probability assigned to the bins containing each peak week will be summed.

-For peak intensity and short-term forecasts, the probability assigned to the correct bin plus the probability assigned to the five preceding and five proceeding bins will be summed to determine the probability assigned to the observed outcome.
-For example, if the correct peak ILINet value is 6.5%, the probabilities assigned to all bins ranging from 6.0% to 7.0% will be summed to determine the probability assigned to the observed outcome.

-For all targets, if the correct bin is near the first or last bin, the number of bins summed will be adjusted accordingly.
-No bin farther than one bin (onset and peak week) or five bins (peak intensity and short-term, i.e. percentage forecasts) away from the correct bin will contribute to the score.
-For example, if the correct ILINet percentage for a given week is 0.3%, probabilities assigned to bins ranging from 0% to 0.8% will be summed.
 Undefined natural logs (which occur when the probability assigned to the observed outcome is 0) will be assigned a value of -10.
 Forecasts which are not submitted (e.g., if a week is missed) or that are incomplete (e.g., sum of probabilities greater than 1.1) will also be assigned a value of -10.

+In addition to the final scores, CDC may provide interim score reports to participants on a semi-regular basis during the season.
+Interim scores will not impact final team standings.

-Example: A forecast predicts there is a probability of 0.2 (i.e., a 20% chance) that the flu season starts on week 44, a 0.3 (30%) probability that it starts on week 45, and a 0.1 (10%) probability that it starts on week 46, with the other 0.4 (40%) distributed across other weeks according to the forecast.
+Example: A forecast predicts there is a probability of 0.3 (i.e., a 30% chance) that the flu season starts on week 45, with the remaining 0.7 probability distributed across other weeks according to the forecast.
 Once the flu season has started, the prediction can be evaluated, and the ILINet data show that true onset was on week 45.
-The probabilities for week 44, 45, and 46 would be summed, and the forecast would receive a score of log(0.6) = -0.51.
-If the season started on another week, the score would be calculated on the probability assigned to that week plus the values assigned to the immediately preceding and proceeding weeks.
+The probability assigned to week 45, 0.3, would be derived, and the forecast would receive a score of log(0.3) = -1.20.
+If the season started on another week, the score would be calculated on the probability assigned to that week.

 Absolute Error

-Forecast accuracy will be measured by log score only.
-Nonetheless, forecasters are requested to continue to submit point predictions, which should aim to minimize the absolute error (AE).
+Forecasters are requested to continue to submit point predictions, which should aim to minimize the absolute error (AE).
 Absolute error (AE) is the absolute difference between a prediction y and an observation y, such that: AEy,y=│y-y │.
 If a point prediction is not provided, CDC will estimate the point prediction using the median of the submitted distribution.
+While official team rankings will only be based on log scores, CDC may report on the accuracy of point predictions in manuscripts and analyses.